kennygrant/bestiary/scope.md

 3. Function block - receivers, arguments, return values and identifiers within a function
 4. Inner Blocks - identifiers declared within an inner block in a function end at the end of that block

-For example package block identifiers:
+For example package block identifiers include variables and functions within the package:

 ```go
 // An exported variable